Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I'm having a lot of fun.

-So this is the quote from a Sandra Bullock.
+So this is the quote from A. Sandra Bullock.

-And their new leader, Carton, has appeared on the scene.
+First time, and their new leader, Carton, has appeared on the scene.

 Cold shivers.

-I'm ace, Sandra Bullock.
+I'm A. Sandra Bullock.

 Okay.